Archaeologists Discover Two Skeletons Still Wearing Elaborate Jewelry In The Ancient Roman City Of Viminacium

 “According to grave goods we can conclude that these two people surely belonged to a higher social class.”

-The ancient Roman city of Viminacium was founded around 2,000 years ago and it is estimated that close to 40,000 people would have lived here at one point.
-While archaeologists have been exploring the city for around 140 years, only four percent of it has been excavated so far.
+The ancient Roman city of Viminacium was founded around 2,000 years ago and it is estimated that close to 40,000 people would have lived there at one point.
+While archaeologists have been exploring the city for around 140 years, only 4 percent of it has been excavated so far.

 The recent discovery of the two skeletons with their jewelry and other artifacts shows that there is still much left to be found in this part of Serbia.